Leostx/APDS-9999_kernel_driver/README.md

 This strongly depends on the device being used.
 I tested the driver with a raspberry pi.
 Therefore I created a device tree overlay that is loaded during runtime as needed.

 The overlay is located in the `dt/` directory.
 It is the `apds9999-overlay.dts` file.
 By compiling it the `apds9999-overlay.dtbo` file will be created.
 This file can then be loaded at runtime.
-To do it, the make file has a `load` target that will simply execute the command `dtoverlay dt/apds9999-rpi-overlay.dtbo`.
+To do it, the Makefile has a `load` target that will simply execute the command `dtoverlay dt/apds9999-rpi-overlay.dtbo`.
 It has also a `unload` target, which is strongly discouraged since this may lead to memory-leaks.

 ### Driver loading